felipedbene/card_generator/README.md

-# Card Generator
+# AI Card Generator

 This project is a card generator that allows you to create custom cards for various purposes.
+My propouse is to use the pictures as assets in the game I am building.
+Another Bedrock powered tool.

 ## Installation